-Awal Muharram or Hijri New Year is celebrated by Muslims as the day symbolises two important events in the Muslim year.
+Awal Muharram or Hijri New Year is celebrated by Muslims as the day symbolises two important events in the Islamic year.

-Islam has a calendar based on the revolutions of the Moon.
+Islam has a calendar based on the revolutions of the Moon rather than the sun.
 Thus, it is only 354 days long.
 Islamic New Year is celebrated on the first day of Muharram, the first Islamic month.

-Compared to Western calendars, the Islamic year goes 11 days backwards every year.
-(So, in 2005 on the Western Calendar, the New Year is February 10.)
+Compared to Western calendars, the Islamic year goes backwards by about 11 days every year.

 The date shown on this page is the date that most countries will observe.
 The date in some countries may vary by up to two days, as some countries use a lunar sighting basis to determine the date.
 Because of this, the offical dates may not be announced until close to the actual day.

-The day also coincides with the Prophet's journey from Mecca to Medina on the first of Muharram in 622AD.
+The day also coincides with the Hijra, the Prophet's journey from Mecca to Medina on the first of Muharram in 622AD.